 The present Malagasy language is strikingly uniform, far more than would be expected following settlement 1500 years ago.
-This suggests a significant episode of language leveling, presumably in the medieval period, and related to the establishment of the Merina kingdoms on the plateau (cf. Blench 2014a).
+This suggests a significant episode of language levelling, presumably in the medieval period, and related to the establishment of the Merina kingdoms on the plateau (cf. Blench 2014a).
 However, Malagasy dialects can provide clues to a more complex history of migration, especially among populations such as the Vezo, who practice a form of nomadic marine exploitation similar to the Samal of SE Asia (Sanders 2005).
 The evidence for connections with Manyaan, Malay and Javanese has been laid out in various sources, and will not be repeated here.
 The most interesting connections are with the island of Sulawesi.
 The main body of languages on Sulawesi are the Celebic subgroup of Austronesian and include the Toraja and numerous settlements of the Bugis (Mills 1975, 1977).
-The Celebic languages have a number of innovations, some of which are lexically distinct from Proto-Austronesian (PAN), as well as striking phonological changes.
-Malagasy shows a number of specific isoglosses with these Celebic forms and a much smaller number with the languages of the Philippines.
+The Celebic languages have a number of lexical innovations, distinct from Proto-Austronesian (PAN), as well as showing striking phonological changes.
+Malagasy has some specific isoglosses with these Celebic forms as well as a few with the languages of the Philippines.
 In the case of the Philippines, there is the possibility that similarities are late borrowings, following the Spanish conquest of the islands and the link to the trade routes leading to Sofala and the interior of Mozambique.